Batalin-Vilkovisky formalism in perturbative algebraic quantum field theory: Introduction

 The basic idea is to construct inductively the time ordered product as a sequence of symmetric multilinear maps $\TT_n$ of $n$ local functionals of field configurations into the operator algebra of the quantum theory.
 This construction is (up to finite renormalizations) fixed by the requirement that \be \TT_n(F_1,\dots,F_n)=\TT_k(F_1,\dots,F_k)\star \TT_{n-k}(F_{k+1},\dots,F_n) \ee holds whenever there is a Cauchy surface $\Sigma$ such that the functionals $F_1,\dots F_k$ are localized in the future of $\Sigma$ and the functionals $F_{k+1},\dots,F_n$ in the past ({\it causal factorization}).
 Here $\star$ denotes the operator product of the quantum theory.

-It was shown in \cite{BDF} that the unrenormalized time ordered product is equivalent to the pointwise product of functionals.
+It was shown in \cite{BDF} that the unrenormalized time ordered product $\T$ is equivalent to the pointwise product of functionals.
 The equivalence is induced by an invertible linear operator $\TT$, called the time ordering operator, which formally coincides with the convolution with the "Gaussian measure" associated to the path integral for the free theory, and was first used in the flow equation approach to renormalization in the line of Polchinski \cite{Salmhofer2}.
+In the non-renormalized theory it is important that we have an algebraic structure with two products: $\T$ and $\star$ and the relation between them is provided by the causal structure of the spacetime.
 A question left open in \cite{BDF} was whether also the renormalized time ordered product can be extended to a binary product on a suitable space of functionals.
 In this paper we prove that this is indeed the case.
-The arising product turns out to be equivalent to the pointwise product and is therefore in particular commutative and associative.
+The arising product $\TR$ turns out to be equivalent to the pointwise product and is therefore in particular commutative and associative.
 Whereas commutativity is a direct consequence of the symmetry requirement for time ordered products $\TT_n$, associativity could not be checked before since the domain of these maps is not invariant.

-Having the renormalized extended time ordered product and the operator inducing the equivalence with the pointwise product of classical field theory at our disposal we can now transport the structure of classical BV theory into quantum field theory.
+Having the renormalized extended time ordered product and the operator $\TTR$ inducing the equivalence with the pointwise product of classical field theory at our disposal we can now transport the structure of classical BV theory into quantum field theory.
 The classical BV theory was revisited in our previous paper \cite{FR} where special emphasis was put on the algebraic and differential geometric aspects.
+It turns out that important structures of the quantum BV formalism can be described on the algebraic level, with the use of the two products we have in the quantum algebra: $\TR$ and $\star$.